 Kazmaier got her B.S. from the University of Pittsburg.

 What are Rite Aid’s Employee Benefits?

-Before you apply to any job, it is important to know what employee benefits the company offers.
+Before you apply to any job, it is important to know what employee benefits the offers.
 Rite Aid employee benefits offer different types of coverage plans including healthcare, financial and career benefits.

 |Health Plan||Rite Aid offers a comprehensive healthcare plan, which can also be availed by the employee’s family.
 The health plan covers both simple and complex procedures.|